 - The gradient of a straight line should be taken using a triangle whose hypotenuse extends over at least half the length of the candidate's line.
 Data values should be read from the line to an accuracy better than one half of one of the smallest squares on the grid.
 The same accuracy should be used in reading off an intercept.
-Calculation of the gradient should be to two or three significant figures. - Candidates should be able to determine the intercept of the graph line. - Candidates should be able to take readings from the graph by extrapolation or interpolation.
+Calculation of the gradient should be to two or three significant figures. - Candidates should be able to determine the intercept of the graph line. - When the gradient or intercept of a graph is used in subsequent calculations, it will be assumed to have units consistent with the graph axes. - Candidates should be able to take readings from the graph by extrapolation or interpolation.